khushi0704/superSix_Hackathon/README.md

 Wait for a few seconds for the program to compile.
 Once done, open **http://localhost:3000/** on your machine to browse the website.

-## Additional Information
+### Additional Information
- -Ensure that the CSV file follows the correct format for successful parsing (e.g., comma-separated values).
+ - Ensure that the CSV file follows the correct format for successful parsing (e.g., comma-separated values).
- -Pagination buttons are disabled when there is no data to display or only one page of data.
+ - Pagination buttons are disabled when there is no data to display or only one page of data.
- -Error messages will be displayed if there are issues with file upload or data parsing.
+ - Error messages will be displayed if there are issues with file upload or data parsing.
- -For support or feedback, contact khushi.jain0704@gmail.com
+ - For support or feedback, contact khushi.jain0704@gmail.com

 ## Conclusion:
 Thank you for using the CSV Uploader Service!
 We hope this application simplifies the process of uploading and parsing CSV files for your needs.